DiamondLightSource/pymalcolm/docs/tutorials/scanning.rst

 `Block` object supports both item and attribute axis, so ``child.xMove`` and ``child["xMove"]`` are equivalent.
-It also creates asynchronous versions of these methods accessible with ``child.xMove_async`` and ``child["xMove_async"]`` that kick of the Method, and return `future_` objects that can be waited on, and will hold the result of the method when it is finished.
+It also creates asynchronous versions of these methods accessible with ``child.xMove_async`` and ``child["xMove_async"]`` that kick off the Method, and return `future_` objects that can be waited on, and will hold the result of the method when it is finished.

 Hooking into run()